Azure/missionlz/docs/deployment-guide-bicep.md

 If I were in an offline environment that didn't have a Bicep installation available (like an air-gapped cloud), I could always deploy the `az bicep build` output ARM template **`mlz.json`**:

+>>>>>MAYBE THIS DOESN'T MAKE SENSE, OR DO WE NEED TO EXPLAIN HOW BICEP COMPILES TO ARM?
+MAYBE RENAME THE DOCUMENT TO INCLUDE THE WORD 'ARM', AND A STATEMENT ABOUT HOW BICEP COMPILES TO ARM AND YOU CAN DEPLOY EITHER (BUT NOT THE EXAMPLES).

 ```plaintext
 az cloud set -n <my cloud name>